nfarring/redisrpc/README.markdown

 [Redis][Redis] is a powerful in-memory data structure server that is useful for building fast distributed systems.
 Redis implements message queue functionality with its use of list data structures and the `LPOP`, `BLPOP`, and `RPUSH` commands.
-The `redisrpc` library implements a lightweight RPC mechanism using Redis message queues to temporarily hold RPC request and RPC response messages.
+RedisRPC implements a lightweight RPC mechanism using Redis message queues to temporarily hold RPC request and response messages.
 These messages are encoded as JSON strings for portability.

-Many other RPC mechanisms are either programming language specific (e.g. [Java RMI][JavaRMI]) or requires boiler-plate code for explicit typing (e.g.
+Many other RPC mechanisms are either programming language specific (e.g. [Java RMI][JavaRMI]) or require boiler-plate code for explicit typing (e.g.
-[Thrift][Thrift]). `redisrpc` was designed to be extremely easy to use at the expense of performance.
-It lets you get it working now and tune the performance later if it becomes necessary.
+[Thrift][Thrift]).
+RedisRPC was designed to be extremely easy to use by eliminating boiler-plate code while also being programming language neutral.
+High performance was not an initial goal of RedisRPC and other RPC libraries are likely to have better performance.
+Instead, RedisRPC has better programmer performance; it lets you get something working immediately.

 Brief Example
 -------------